PBI-David/PBI-Core-Visuals-SVG-HTML/README.md

 ## Applied Filters (DAX & HTML)

-Show users which filters they have applied with a high level summary and further details provided on tooltip hover.
+Show users which filters have been applied with a high level summary.
+Additional details are provided on tooltip hover.
 Full instructions in the .pbix.

 Supports the following config: